-Friesian has carefully considered the extent to which it may cause, contribute to or link with modern slavery practices.
-This analysis included a comprehensive assessment of the:
+Over the last several years, Friesian has carefully considered the extent to which its operations or supply chains may cause, contribute to or link with modern slavery practices.
+This analysis - which is refreshed at least annually - has included a comprehensive assessment of the:

-- number, industry, location and spend with particular suppliers; - · review of legal relationships with these suppliers; - · products or services procured; and - overall consideration of the risks of modern slavery.
+- number, industry, location and spend with particular suppliers; - review of legal relationships with these suppliers; - · products or services procured; and overall consideration of the risks of modern slavery.

-For context, Friesian only operates within Australia and had approximately 850 suppliers of goods and services during the reporting period.
+For context, Friesian only operates within Australia and had approximately 750 suppliers of goods and services during the reporting period.
 These suppliers are a mix of public and private companies, and sole-traders.

-Friesian's analysis found that over 99% of these suppliers were either Australian businesses or we were dealing directly with the Australian-based arm of a multi-national corporation.
+Friesian's most recent analysis again found that over 99% of these suppliers were either Australian businesses, or it was dealing directly with the Australian-based arm of a multinational corporation.
 Accordingly, Friesian considers its geographic risk of modern slavery to be relatively low.